-I am a first year (Fall 2018) Ph.D. student in the Science, Technology and Environmental Policy (STEP) program at the Princeton School of Public and International Affairs at Princeton University.
-I work with Professor Denise L. Mauzerall, and am interested in assessing urban air pollution and its interactions with urban morphology, energy use and human health.
+Xiangwen is a third year (Fall 2018) Ph.D. student in the Science, Technology and Environmental Policy (STEP) program at the Princeton School of Public and International Affairs at Princeton University.
+He works with Professor Denise L. Mauzerall, and is interested in assessing air quality and human health co-benefits of urban decarbonization strategies.

-The dispersion and distribution of urban air pollutants are deeply influenced by urban morphology and emissions, and could have significant impacts on health of urban residents.
-I hope to learn more on atmospheric modeling and policy making in Princeton, and provide solid policy suggestions on air pollution mitigation and urban planning in developing countries like China in the future
+Carbon emissions from transportation and building sectors in urban areas could be effectively reduced through articulating urban form and retrofitting urban energy infrastructure, which would also bring significant air quality and health co-benefits to urban residents.
+Xiangwen hopes to learn more on urban decarbonization, atmospheric modeling and policy making in Princeton, and provide solid policy suggestions on climate change and air pollution mitigation in developing countries like China in the future.

 Fu, X.W., Liu, J.F., Ban-Weiss, G.A., Zhang, J.C., Huang, X., Ouyang, B., Popoola, O., Tao, S., 2017.
 Effects of canyon geometry on the distribution of traffic-related air pollution in a large urban area: Implications of a multi-canyon air pollution dispersion model.
 Atmospheric Environment 165, 111-121.